-Substantive information about the COVID-19 disease only came to light in early 2020, with the World Health Organisation declaring a pandemic on 11th March 2020.
-The directors have considered the impact of the Pandemic and its effect on the economic climate & have concluded that at the approval date of the financial statements, there has been no material impact on the company.
+The impact of current tensions between Russia and Ukraine has not materially adversely impacted the company's income post year end, and the directors do not envisage that this will present an issue to the company providing matters do not further escalate.
+The directors have considered the impact of the war and its effect on the economic climate & have concluded that at the approval date of the financial statements, there has been no material impact on the company.